enze-chen/enze-chen.github.io/resources.markdown

 This is a missed opportunity to expand our impact, as I hold the mindset that <span style="font-weight:500">open science (education) is better science (education)</span>.

 Fortunately, the tide is turning, but the resources out there (and there are many!) are still not easy to find.
-Therefore, I have tried to compile a list of MSE educational resources—very broadly defined—that are mostly freely available online (legally!) in some format.
+Therefore, I am trying to compile a list of _all_ MSE educational resources—very broadly defined—that are mostly freely available online (legally!) in some format.
 All rights belong to their respective owners.
-These materials are geared toward teaching and learning, with the aim of making MSE education _more equitable, accessible, and fun for all_.
+These materials are for teaching/learning (not research, per se), with the aim of making MSE education _more equitable, accessible, and fun_.
 These resources can <span style="font-weight:500">benefit students</span> who are interested in learning a new topic <span style="font-weight:500">and instructors</span> who are looking for inspiration from peers.

 I hope we can make this page a centralized resource that supports our community! 💙